Bartvds/mocha-unfunk-reporter/README.md

 The reporter does *not* extend `mocha`'s default Base reporter prototype, because that is main source of funkyness, so not all of mocha's reporter related options are supported.

 It defaults to colorless display, although there is a functional ANSI styler.
 But since we can't use the Base reporter there's currently no clean way to enable this using `color/no-color`.
-If you *must* have some color in your reporting you can re-enable it in unfunk.ts and recompile.
+If you *must* have some color in your reporting you can re-enable it in `unfunk.ts` and recompile.

 ## Todo

 * There's a *major* bug in most `grunt` `mocha` plugin regarding async errors, which prevents the combination to be as successfull as it should.
-This is reflected in the crazy devDependencies.

 * I'm open for suggestions how to pass options and enable color properly, especially if it works with mocha's `color/no-color` flags.